eopobee50/cyberMagic/README.md

 The machines on the internal network are not exposed to the public Internet.

-- Only the JumpBox Provisioner and ELK Stack (kibana) machine can accept connections from the Internet.
-- Access to this machine is only allowed from the following IP addresses:
+Only the JumpBox Provisioner and ELK Stack (kibana) machine can accept connections from the Internet.
+Access to this machine is only allowed from the following IP addresses:

 - My home IP Address

-Machines within the network can only be accessed by JumpBox.
+Machines within the network can only be accessed by the JumpBox.

-- Which machine did you allow to access your ELK VM?
+Which machine did you allow to access your ELK VM?

 - JumpBox Provisioner

 What was its IP address?

 - 10.1.0.4 (Private)/20.124.192.126 (Public)

 A summary of the access policies in place can be found in the table below.